Property Value List

 [UIHint("StringsCollection")]

-An example of a Display Template can be seen in the Alloy package:
+You can see an example of a display template in the Alloy package:

 @model IEnumerable<string>